 I’m a pretty confident parent but if there is one thing that terrifies me, it’s flying alone with a baby or toddler.
-No let me be more specific, flying alone with a lap child terrifies me.
-Despite having flown alone with each of my kids and both of my kids numerous times I always fear that the next time will be a disaster and I’ll be reduced to a puddle of tears by landing because of the misery of my child, the passengers and myself.
+Let me be more specific, flying alone with a lap child terrifies me.
+Despite having flown alone with my kids numerous times I always fear that the other shoe will drop.
+I fear that the next time will be a disaster and I’ll be reduced to a puddle of tears by the time due to the misery of my child, the passengers and myself.

-Clearly, we’re talking about a very first world problem today; the poor mom who is taking a leisurely flight with their mini me yet doesn’t want to fork up the extra dough for the second seat.
-We’re all aware that this mom doesn’t really have a problem per se but she’s got a situation that will probably leave her late night Googling and possibly even calling her pediatrician’s advice nurse to see if she could give her little one Benedryl for the flight.
-If your that Mom, put down the Xanax and scroll through this post to get some advice on just how simple flying alone with your little one can be.
+Clearly, we’re talking about a very first world problem today; the poor mom who is taking a leisurely flight with their mini-me yet doesn’t want to fork up the extra dough for the second seat.
+We’re all aware that this mom doesn’t really have a problem per se but she’s got a situation that will probably leave her late-night Googling and possibly even call her pediatrician’s advice nurse to see if she could give her little one Benedryl for the flight.
+If you are that Mom, put down the Xanax and scroll through this post to get some advice on just how simple flying alone with your little one can be.

 Top 10 Must Know Tips for Flying Alone with a Toddler or Baby

 There is no room when you have a lap child so you need to be able to reach into your bag blind and grab out exactly what you need.
 Everything needs to fit into one bag that can go at your feet.
 You have an extra person in your row so the last thing you want to do is be asking them to get up while you go in and out of a bag in the overhead compartment.